charlesreid1-toy-factory/brad-pitt/docs/hotfix.md

 We can start at the common ancestor commit, which in this case is git tag v1.4.

+### Step 1: Create Hotfix Branch from Common Ancestor

-We check out the hotfix branch directly from that git tag:
+We check out the hotfix branch directly from that common ancestor's git tag:

 ```
 git fetch --all --tags
 git checkout tags/v1.4 -b hotfix/fix-typos
 ```

-#### Contribute Typo Fixes
+### Step 2: Make Commits to Hotfix Branch

-Contribute typo fixes to the hotfix branch with `git commit` commands:
+Contribute fixes to the hotfix branch with `git commit` commands:

 ```
                     main